firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/RHS-Research-Nitefury-II.rst

 .. |mcs_info| replace:: Inside, you will find three files; the one we are currently interested in will be called ``firesim.mcs``.
 Note the full path of this ``firesim.mcs`` file for the next step.
 .. |dip_switch_extra| replace:: power).
 .. |nitefury_patch_xdma| replace:: The directory you are now in contains the XDMA kernel module.
 For the Nitefury to work, we will need to make one modification to the driver.
 Find the line containing ``#define XDMA_ENGINE_XFER_MAX_DESC``.
 Change the value on this line from ``0x800`` to ``16``.
 Then, build and install the driver:
+.. |jtag_cable_reminder| replace:: Remember to keep the USB cable for JTAG connected at all times when running FireSim simulations (it is used to program the FPGA).

 .. include:: Xilinx-XDMA-Template.rst